bahaisongproject/bahaisongproject.com/src/pages-md/privacy.md

 There are a number of different types of cookies, however, our website uses:

-*   Functionality – bahá'í song project uses these cookies so that we recognize you on our website and remember your previously selected preferences.
-These could include what language you prefer and location you are in.
-A mix of first-party and third-party cookies are used.
+*   Analytics – bahá'í song project uses cookies to understand how you use our website.
+We only collect anonymized, aggregate usage data.

 ## How to manage cookies